American Pie Presents: Beta House

-American Pie Presents: Beta House is a 2007 American sex comedy film released by Universal Pictures.
+American Pie Presents: Beta House is a 2007 sex comedy film released by Universal Pictures.
 It is the third installment in the American Pie Presents film series, a spin-off of the American Pie franchise.
 John White stars as Erik Stifler, a college freshman who pledges the Beta House fraternity led by his cousin Dwight Stifler (Steve Talley).
 Christopher McDonald co-stars as Erik's father and Eugene Levy plays Beta House alumnus Noah Levenstein.
-It was preceded by The Naked Mile (2006).
+It is a direct sequel to The Naked Mile (2006).

 Universal commissioned the film after positive commercial reaction to The Naked Mile.
 Writer Erik Lindsay, producer W.K.
 Border and four of the five main cast members from the preceding film returned.
 Principal photography took place for seven to eight weeks from June 4, 2007, in Toronto, Ontario, Canada.

 American Pie Presents: Beta House was released direct-to-DVD internationally on December 10, 2007, and in the United States on December 26, 2007.
 The film was a moderate financial success, generating US$18.55 million in United States sales.
 It received generally negative reviews from film critics.

 Plot

-After his girlfriend Tracy breaks up with him, Erik Stifler and his friend Cooze arrive at the University of Michigan as freshmen.
+After his girlfriend Tracy dumps him for her ex-boyfriend, Trent, Erik Stifler and his friend Cooze arrive at the University of Michigan as freshmen.
 Erik meets a girl named Ashley and his new roommate Bobby.
-Erik is then welcomed by his cousin, Dwight Stifler, the leader of the Beta House fraternity; who invites Erik, Cooze, and Bobby to a party.
-They meet Wesley, the rush chair of Beta House who experiences alcohol blackouts, and learn how they can gain eligibility to pledge for the Beta House.
-They are also informed by Dwight that the Geek House, ran by wealthy nerds, has been trying to shut down Beta House.
+Erik is then welcomed by his cousin, Dwight Stifler, the leader of the Beta House fraternity; who invites Erik, Cooze and Bobby to a party.

+They meet Wesley, the rush chair of Beta House, who experiences alcohol blackouts, and learn how they can become eligible to pledge for the Beta House.
+Dwight also informs them that the Geek House, run by wealthy nerds, has been trying to shut them down.

-Erik and Ashley go on a first date at a restaurant where he has hot soup spilled accidentally on his lap, so she brings him to her room to clean up.
+Erik and Ashley go on a first date at a restaurant where he accidentally spills hot soup on his lap, so she brings him to her room to clean up.
 As Ashley rubs lotion on Erik's thigh, he accidentally ejaculates on her belongings.
-Erik apologizes, explaining that, after breaking up with Tracy, he has not had an orgasm in four months as masturbation is taboo in his house because of a previous incident.
+Erik apologizes, explaining that, after breaking up with Tracy, he has not had an orgasm in four months, as masturbation is taboo in his house because of a previous incident.

 Meanwhile, Cooze falls for Ashley's roommate Denise; however, she is nervous about having sex with him, so she gives Cooze a handjob instead.
-After talking with Erik, Bobby, and Dwight about Denise, Cooze develops suspicions that Denise might have a penis.
+After talking with Erik, Bobby and Dwight about Denise, Cooze develops suspicions that she might have a penis.